viktor-ferenczi/toolbar-manager/README.md

 Up to 6 backups of each profile is kept, even after deleting the profile.
 Renaming profiles also renames the backup files.
 Orphaned backup files (with the main profile deleted) are cleaned up after 90 days, but only when a profile is deleted the next time.

-### Toolbar editing

-This plugin adds a new "Staging" area in the G menu, which allows for the convenient reordering of toolbar items, including moving them between toolbar pages.

-The staging areas are preserved for the character and each block with a toolbar in-memory during gameplay, but **not saved** over sessions (world loads) and game restarts.
-Please save your toolbars into profiles after editing.

-You can disable the staging area in the plugin's configuration, should it cause any issues.

 ### Quick block selection